MARFT: Multi-Agent Reinforcement Fine-Tuning: Introduction

 Given the accelerating progress in both RFT for LLMs and LaMAS, we are motivated to introduce and formalize the concept of \textbf{Multi-Agent Reinforcement Fine-Tuning (MARFT)}.
 This article aims to provide a comprehensive foundation for MARFT, serving both academic and industrial audiences.
 The remainder of this article is organized as follows: Section~\ref{sec:review} revisits foundational concepts in RFT, LaMAS, and MARL.
 Section~\ref{sec:overview} gives the problem statement and formulation and outlines the key distinctions between MARFT and existing approaches.
-Section~\ref{sec:marft} introduces the MARFT methodology and its basic implementation strategies.
-Section~\ref{sec:experiments} presents preliminary experimental results and in-depth analyses.
-Finally, Sections~\ref{sec:perspectives} and~\ref{sec:open-problems} provide future perspectives and highlight unresolved challenges, followed by an overall conclusion of the paper in Section~\ref{sec:conclusion}.
+Section~\ref{sec:marft} introduces the MARFT methodology and its basic implementation strategies. \reviewchange{Section~\ref{sec:experiments} presents updated experiments on DeepScaler and DeepCoder, including comparisons with Independent PPO (MAPoRL) and ablations on role specification.} Finally, Sections~\ref{sec:perspectives} and~\ref{sec:open-problems} provide future perspectives and highlight unresolved challenges, followed by an overall conclusion of the paper in Section~\ref{sec:conclusion}.